guibueno/guibueno.github.io/_faq/01-method.markdown

 * Methods are usually too prescriptive and overgeneralized,
 * Methods become indistinguishable as learners reach advanced levels.

-An unified approach has been substituting individual methods.
+A unified approach has been substituting individual methods.
 This shift begins with the *Designer Methods* and results in the *Post-method Era*.

 ### Designer methods

 In the 1970s, "in a burst of innovation" (Brown, 2000, p.
 10), several language teaching learning methods were created.
 Nunan (1989) calls these **the designer methods**.

-The designer methods consisted of: *Community Language Learning*, *the Silent Way*, *Suggestopedia*, *Total Physical Response*, and a few others.
+The designer methods consisted of *Community Language Learning*, *the Silent Way*, *Suggestopedia*, *Total Physical Response*, and a few others.

 ### EXAMPLE: Total Physical Response

-In order to understand what these methods meant and still mean, and how to approach them, let's analyze the **Total Physical Response** method, also widely known as the **TPR method**.
+To understand what these methods meant and still mean, and how to approach them, let's analyze the **Total Physical Response** method, also widely known as the **TPR method**.

 #### Functioning